201flaviosilva/utilidades/README.md

 # 201flaviosilva/UtilsJS

 ## Description
-Just some simple JavaScript Utils
+Just some simple JavaScript Utils.
+Some of the functions was create to solve a challenge in [Code Wars](https://www.codewars.com/dashboard).

 ## Usage